Hostess At Heart

 • Adding too much flour will result in a heavier and less tender dough.

-• Have an oiled bowl ready for the dough to rise along with a kitchen towel or plastic wrap to cover it until doubled.
+• Have a large oiled bowl ready for the dough to rise along with a kitchen towel or plastic wrap to cover it until doubled.

-• The dough needs to be covered so it doesn’t develop a crust when exposed to air.
+• Cover the dough so it doesn’t develop a crust when exposed to air.

 • Place the bowl in a warmer area without drafts.